Zrna/artists-library/README.md

 **Try app [here](https://zrna.github.io/artists-library/).**

-Application created using ReactJS, Redux, Reactstrap and Deezer API.
+Application created using ReactJS, Redux, Reactstrap, SCSS and Deezer API.

 _All results depends on the Deezer API._